 AUTHOR=Lopez del Valle Lydia M. , Nieves-Plaza Mariely , Rivas-Tumanyan Sona , Hanke-Herrero Rosana TITLE=Relationship between caries indexes and obesity in a sample of Puerto Rican adolescents JOURNAL=Frontiers in Dental Medicine VOLUME=5 YEAR=2024 URL=https://www.frontiersin.org/journals/dental-medicine/articles/10.3389/fdmed.2024.1391833 DOI=10.3389/fdmed.2024.1391833 ISSN=2673-4915 ABSTRACT=Background

 Obesity and caries have become increasingly prevalent.
-As yet, research results on the relationship between obesity and caries in children and adolescents have been inconclusive.
+As of yet, research results on the relationship between obesity and caries in children and adolescents have been inconclusive.
 This study aimed to evaluate the association between caries and obesity in adolescents.

 Methods

 This was a cross-sectional study of a convenience sample of 187 Puerto Rican adolescents aged 13–19 years, attending, among them, five high schools.
-Each participant received dental exams for caries using the criteria of the International Caries Detection and Assessment System (ICDAS), had his or her body mass index (BMI) determined, and took a 19-item risk-factor questionnaire.
+Each participant received dental exams for caries using the criteria of the International Caries Detection and Assessment System (ICDAS), had his or her body mass index (BMI) determined, and took a 19-item risk factor questionnaire.
 The Significant Caries (SiC) index (for DMFT) was calculated to compare obese and healthy adolescents.
 Statistical analysis was performed using descriptive and inferential statistics.

 Results

 Nearly 60% of the sample population was female, with a mean age of 15.7 (±1.25).
 The mean BMI percentile was 72.24 (±28.78); 48.66% of the participants had a healthy weight, 19.79% were overweight, and 30.48% were obese.
-Dental caries was observed in 68% of the participants; the mean caries indexes D3-6MFS was 5.17(±5.92) and mean D3-6MFT 3.59 (±3.97).
+Dental caries was observed in 68% of the participants; the mean caries index D3-6MFS was 5.17(±5.92) and the mean D3-6MFT was 3.59 (±3.97).
 No significant differences were found between caries indexes and obesity status (P > 0.05).
-The Median (p25, p75) SiC index among overweight/obese adolescents was 9.5 (7, 12), whereas for healthy weight/underweight participants was 7 (5, 8) (p < 0.005).
+The median (p25, p75) SiC index among overweight/obese adolescents was 9.5 (7, 12), whereas for healthy weight/underweight participants was 7 (5, 8) (p < 0.005).

 Conclusions